Wheel of Fortune (American game show): Set

 Various changes have been made to the basic set since the syndicated version's premiere in 1983.
 In 1997, a large video display was added center stage, which was then upgraded in 2003 as the show began the transition into high-definition broadcasting.
-In the mid-1990s, the show began a long-standing tradition of nearly every week coming with its own unique theme.
-As a result, in addition to its generic design, the set also uses many alternate designs, which are unique to specific weekly sets of themed programs.
-The most recent set design was conceived by production designer Renee Hoss-Johnson, with later modifications by Jody Vaclav.
-Previous set designers included Ed Flesh and Dick Stiles.
+In the mid-1990s, the show began a long-standing tradition of nearly every week coming with its own unique theme (such as a holiday or other concept), with associated decorations on the set.

+The most recent set design introduced during season 42 in 2024 was conceived by production designers J.P.
+Connelly and Renee Hoss-Johnson, coinciding with the debut of Ryan Seacrest as host.
+It was designed to feature nods to past eras of the show and Merv Griffin's original concept of a "grand" atmosphere, using an Art Nouveau-influenced style including gold-tinted circles and spokes evoking the wheel itself (including a new puzzle board backdrop inspired by an earlier "wagon wheel" design), and a new video wall that can now slide open for the host's entrance.

 Shopper's Bazaar used a vertically mounted wheel which was often difficult to see on-screen.
 Ed Flesh, who also designed the sets for The $25,000 Pyramid and Jeopardy!, redesigned the wheel mechanism, in which the wheel lays flat while a camera zooms in from above.
 The first incarnation of the wheel was mostly made of paint and cardboard, and has since seen multiple design changes.
 Until the mid-1990s, the wheel spun automatically during the opening and closing of the show.
 The current incarnation, in use since 2003, is framed on a steel tube surrounded by Plexiglas panels and contains more than 200 lighting instruments.
 It is held by a stainless steel shaft with roller bearings.
 Altogether, the wheel weighs approximately 2400 lb.
 The wheel, including its light extensions, is 16.5 ft in diameter.